brackets-curlyTemplate Data

 This guide explains how to create and use your CMS content withing Elements using Twig, a powerful and user-friendly template language.

-The Elements CMS gives you full control over how your content is displayed by supporting the Twig templating language; a fast, secure, and flexible engine widely used in modern content systems.
+The Elements CMS gives you full control over how your content is displayed by supporting the Twigarrow-up-right templating language; a fast, secure, and flexible engine widely used in modern content systems.

 Twig is a template engine that lets you create dynamic, reusable templates for your website content.
 Think of it as a way to create a "skeleton" for your content that automatically fills in the details from your CMS items.